DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

     <strong>Custom scoring prompt (Pro+ only):</strong> With the Pro+ add-on, you can customize the instructions used by the AI when scoring deals.
 The default prompt provides the recommended structure and scoring rules, so use it as a starting point and keep the same format when adapting it to your qualification process.
   </li>
   <li>
     <strong>Custom onboarding handoff prompt:</strong> Available for all accounts.
 Use this field to customize the Customer Success onboarding handoff generated for Closed Won deals.
 Leave it empty to use the default handoff instructions.
-The handoff still uses the required structure: summary, customer goals, success criteria, stakeholders, commitments, implementation risks, open questions, first actions, and source notes.
+The prompt can request different section names, priorities, tone, and level of detail.
+Meddicc Score still returns the handoff in a stable format with a summary and flexible sections, so the HubSpot UI, download, and API can render custom outcomes consistently.
   </li>
   <li>
     Every model comes with its own strengths in terms of capabilities, latency/speed, and intelligence.
 We encourage you to try different options and choose the one that best fits your needs for both quality and performance.
 If there’s a specific model you’d like us to add, please reach out to our <a href="mailto:support@meddiccscore.com">support team</a>.